-It’s an age-old question we’ve all pondered before but one for which we rarely arrive at a cohesive solution.
+It’s an age-old question we’ve all pondered before, but one we rarely have an answer for.

 “How important is salary?”

 If you’re an employee or job seeker, this question is important to you for reasons beyond employment.
 If you’re an HR professional, leader or recruiter, this question is important from a company success and budget perspective.
 Regardless, the question is crucial.

-Salary will matter to people for a plethora of reasons, despite the fact that it may not always be the primary (nor even the secondary or tertiary) motivation for accepting a job offer or staying in a role.
+Salary matters to people for many reasons, even though it may not always be the primary motivation for accepting a job offer or staying in a role.

-Job security, benefits, company culture, travel, company reputation, career development and more all play a significant role in determining why people choose to remain with their organizations, and yet, salary is always a factor.
+Job security, benefits, company culture, travel, company reputation, career development, and more all play a significant role in determining why people choose to remain with their organizations.
+Yet, salary is always a factor.

-It’s fair to say, then, that the question of salary and its importance is certainly not black and white, but how far does its influence reach when you take a job or stay in your existing one?
+There’s no black and white answer for whether salary is an important consideration or not, but how far does its influence reach when you take a job or stay in your existing one?

 And if salary can’t motivate employees to do their best work the way people assume it traditionally has, what’s the solution?